 above the grid of available mixtures.

-Any of the registered mixtures can be clicked for a detailed view.
-The details view includes general information as well as the mixture’s included ingredients and preparation steps.
-The details page also includes a Create > Mixture
+Any of the registered ingredients or mixtures can be clicked for a detailed view.
+The details view includes general information.
+Mixture detail pages show the mixture’s included ingredients and preparation steps.

 Register a Mixture: Wizard Steps